Erfan-Ahmadi/erfan-ahmadi.github.io/Introduction.md

 - Writing high-performance applications
 - Data-Oriented programming.
 - Living Healthy
-- Converstation with people about heir passion
+- Converstation with people about their passion
 - Gaming, such little time to play all these exciting new games. currently on Detroit: Become Human on PS4 about a month now.
 - Playing guitar. started it exactly a year ago but still a complete beginner.

 ## What are my experiences?
 - Programming C++ for a lot of time now.
-Started  C++ ~5 years ago on and off but everyday programming for more than a year now)
+Started  C++ ~2013 on and off but everyday programming since 2017)
 - Worked and did some Unity3D projects with C#.
 - PlayPod PC Client (Cloud Gaming Platform in Iran)
 - Played around with dear ImGui a lot